 • Printing credits can be bought at the Vermilion bookstore to print via Lakeland computers.

-• You can bring your own printer, paper, ink and laptop to minimize the costs.
+• You can bring your own printer, paper, and ink to minimize the costs.
 This option is strongly recommended for 2nd year students.